kylegontjes/phyloAMR/README.md

 **Description**

 phyloAMR is an R package that leverages ancestral state reconstruction and other phylogenetically-informed algorithms to characterize the evolutionary history of genome-influenced traits and investigate phenotype-genotype associations.

-While this package was built to analyze the phylogenetics of antimicrobial resistance, it can be applied to diverse genome-influenced traits, including infection severity and source of infection.
+While this package was built to analyze the phylogenetics of antimicrobial resistance, it can be applied to genome-influenced traits, including infection severity and source of infection.

-This package's main workhorse function is **asr()**, which leverages corHMM's ancestral state reconstruction algorithm to characterize a trait's gain, loss, and continuation across a phylogenetic tree.
-This function's resultant ancestral state predictions can be leveraged, using our downstream algorithms, to address numerous biological questions, including:
+This package's workhorse function is **asr()**, which leverages corHMM's ancestral state reconstruction algorithm to characterize a trait's gain, loss, and continuation across a phylogenetic tree.
+This function's inferred ancestral states can be leveraged, using our downstream algorithms, to address numerous questions, including:
 1. How often does an antibiotic-resistant bacterium emerge and spread across a healthcare network?
 2. Are there genotypes associated with the gain or loss of antibiotic resistance?
 3. Do compensatory or revertant mutations follow a genome-informed trait?